sgilbert92/CyberSickness-Cornmaze/README.md

 # Contact Us

-If there is any questions or concerns please feel free to reach out to: nsepich@iastate.edu
+If there is any questions or concerns please feel free to reach out to: gilbert@iastate.edu

 # Disclaimer